Your Access to the Exclusive

 • Is there a risk that Partasio runs away with the money?

 Absolutely not!
-The money you invest is going directly to the paying agent, a bank that holds the money in the name of the PCC.
-The money will only be used to purchase paintings and to pay ongoing costs such as management and administrative fees as outlined in the Termsheet.
-Partasio never has access to the money.
+The funds you invest go directly to the paying agent, a reputable Swiss bank, where they are held in the name of the PCC.
+These funds are used exclusively for purchasing paintings and covering ongoing costs such as management and administrative fees, as outlined in the Term Sheet.
+Partasio does not have access to these bank accounts.

 • How are my proceeds taxed?

 Partasio does not provide tax advice.
-We recommend that investors refer to the Termsheet regarding tax treatment and obtain their own tax advice as every person has specific tax circumstances.
-Generally, for individuals with tax domicile in Switzerland, gains and losses realized from the sale of the underlying paintings should be considered as private capital gains and non-tax-deductible private capital losses, respectively.
+We recommend that investors review the Term Sheet for information on tax treatment and seek independent tax advice, as individual circumstances may vary.
+Generally, for individuals domiciled in Switzerland, gains from the sale of the underlying paintings are considered private capital gains, while losses are classified as non-tax-deductible private capital losses.

-Please reach out to us on support@partasio.com if you decide to sell your notes prior to all paintings in a portfolio having been sold.
-We will do our best to match you with an interested buyer from our broad investor base.
+In the base case scenario, an investor should expect to receive their initial investment plus any profits through distributions from the sale of individual paintings.
+If you need to sell your certificates before all paintings in a given portfolio have been sold, please contact us on support@partasio.com.
+We will do our best to connect you with an interested buyer from our broad investor base.

 • How is the NAV calculated?

-The sum of the value of the underlying paintings and cash held by the paying agent in the name of the PCC minus accrued costs and fees, divided by the number of notes outstanding equals NAV.
-Please refer to the Termsheet for detailed calculations.
+The Net Asset Value (NAV) is calculated daily and is determined by the sum of the value of the underlying paintings and cash held by the paying agent in the name of the PCC, minus accrued costs and fees, divided by the number of outstanding certificates.
+For detailed calculations, please refer to the Term Sheet.

-The paintings are valued at least once per year by an independent, third-party art valuation company using market standard valuation practices.
+The paintings are valued at least once per year by a reputable, independent third-party art valuation company using market-standard valuation practices.

 • How can I stay updated about my investment?

-We continuously provide updates about the latest developments in the international art market.
-If you are an investor, we provide you with a specific update about the paintings included in your portfolio at least twice a year.
-This report includes the latest NAV figure as well as any trends and developments that could have an impact on the value of the paintings in the portfolio.
+We regularly provide updates on the latest developments in the global art market.
+As an investor, you will also receive a tailored report at least twice a year on the artists and paintings in your portfolio.
+This report includes the latest NAV figure, along with insights on trends and developments that may impact the value of the paintings you are invested in.

 • What shall I do if there are any problems during the investment process?